mattisherwood/movie-library/README.md

 ## Viewing the site

-Simply visit **[best-movie-library.vercel.app](https://best-movie-library.vercel.app)** to see the site in action.
+Simply visit **[best-movie-library.vercel.app](https://best-movie-library.vercel.app)** to see the latest production copy of the site in action.

+Or visit **[best-movie-library-storybook.vercel.app](https://best-movie-library-storybook.vercel.app)** to view the Storybook for the latest production site.

 ## Local Development

 ### Prerequisites

-You will need an API key for the OMDb API, which you can easily do by following these steps:
+As well as having node (ideally v20) installed on your machine, you will also need an API key for the OMDb API, which you can easily do by following these steps:

 1. Fill in [this form](https://www.omdbapi.com/apikey.aspx).
 (A free account is fine)